NASA-AMMOS/3DTilesRendererJS/src/three/renderer/API.md

 fallbackPlane: Plane
 ```

 Fallback plane used for drag/zoom when no scene geometry is hit.
-Default is the XZ plane (y=0).

 ### .useFallbackPlane